opengovern/og-util/README.md

-# Kaytu Utils
+# Open Governance Utils

 ## Introduction

-Share utilities between Kaytu go projects and microservices.
+Share utilities between OpenGovernance go projects and microservices.
 These modules are provided under the `/pkg` and as follows:

 ### `/pkg/fp`